heinzwittenbrink/slides-editorial-processes/lecture-3.md

 4. Know important content strategy texts about standards and quality
 5. Reflect about the relevance of standards in our professional practice

+# Exercise

+* Please watch the presentation and/or the recording.

+- Form groups of approximately 5 people.

+* In each group, formulate questions and statements on the topic of standards.

+---

+- Define which standards may be relevant for [contentstrategy.at](http://contentstrategy.at).
+(Think about the purpose of the channel from your perspective as content strategy students.
+How can it support your reputation as academically trained content strategists?)

+* Develop ideas on how compliance with these standards can be ensured at [contentstrategy.at](http://contentstrategy.at).

+- Post the results in the course's Slack Channel.

+Time: By the end of the month.
+Use the next session (25 November) for the meeting, as I will probably not be able to attend.I am looking forward to your ideas!

 # Theses

 - The effectiveness and quality of content are two frames of reference that can be used to direct and evaluate the results of content strategists' work.